deprecated-packages/symplify/packages/phpstan-rules/docs/rules_overview.md

 ## ForbiddenThisArgumentRule

 `$this` as argument is not allowed.
-Refator method to service composition
+Refactor method to service composition

 - class: `Symplify\PHPStanRules\Rules\ForbiddenThisArgumentRule`